-Click here to read first article in this series, Lessons In Lessons in Leadership: Reflections on Management Practice II and the BC MBA Experience and here for the second article Masters in Business series featuring Richard Holbrook
+Read first article in this series, Lessons In Lessons in Leadership: Reflections on Management Practice II and the BC MBA Experience and the second article Masters in Business series featuring Richard Holbrook

 Andrea Martin is a JD/MBA student with an MBA specialization of corporate finance.
 After two summers of legal internships, this past summer she interned with Brown Brothers Harriman in a compliance role.
 Andrea is very excited to be working in Transfer Pricing at Ernst & Young after graduation, though much less excited for the bar exam!